qvdm/PasswordThing/docs/configuration.md

 The timeout is stored in nonvolatile memory and survives unplugging or restarting of the PT.

+## Password Revert timeout
+If you have one password that you use all the time (like for your password manager), it is often annoying to have to cycle back through the whole slot sequence after selecting another password.
+If the Password revert timeout is set to a nonzero value, the PT will return to Slot 0 after the configured timeout.

+Press **'y'** to adjust the timeout.
+Enter a value of 0 to disable.

+The timeout is stored in nonvolatile memory and survives unplugging or restarting of the PT.

 ## Flip display
 The display of the PT model U may appear upside down depending on the orientation in which you use it.